Impact of Government Shutdown on US Antitrust Merger Enforcement and CFIUS Reviews

 4 min read

-The US federal government is at risk of a partial shutdown unless Congress can enact appropriations to fund certain federal operations by September 30, 2023.
-Both the Department of Justice (DOJ) and Federal Trade Commission (FTC) have issued plans for how a shutdown will impact antitrust merger enforcement.
-Separately, a shutdown will impact the Committee on Foreign Investment in the United States (CFIUS) and its ability to review new and existing filings.
+The US federal government is at risk of a shutdown unless Congress can enact appropriations to fund certain federal operations by December 20, 2024.
+In September 2023, the Department of Justice (DOJ) issued plans for how a shutdown will impact antitrust merger enforcement.
+In January 2024, and Federal Trade Commission (FTC) issued its own plans for how a shutdown will impact antitrust merger enforcement.

 Key Takeaways